kevin-jake/1-on-1-Code-Tutor/Exercises/ReactJS/09-City-Picker/README.md

 ## Instructions:

-Using the data provided in the `CITY` object, create a `<select>` tag with options for every country.
-Bind this `<select>` tag to the provided country state variable.
+Using the data provided in the `CITY` object, create a `<select>` tag with options for every city.
+Bind this `<select>` tag to the provided province state variable.

 Acceptance Criteria:

 - Use the `CITY` constant to dynamically generate the set of `<option>` elements.
-- The label of the select field should display the city/municipality name and the city `useState` variable should store the acronym of the city/municipality.
+- The label of the select field should display the city/municipality name and the output should display the acronym of the province.
 - There should be a "blank" option, selected by default.
 It shouldn't default to the first city in the list.
 - The indicator at the bottom should update when the user changes their selected city.
 - No warnings in the dev console